Adrian-Benavente/grill/README.md

 ## Usage

 Because of the way grid works, you don't need two levels of html containers, one to declare a row and then another to declare the columns.
 In Grill, you declare the number of columns directly on the top-level container.
-Nevertheless , since grids can be nested, any child of a grid container can also be a grid, having the `grid` class name on it and thus including its own columns declaration.
+Nevertheless, since grids can be nested, any child of a grid container can also be a grid, having the `grid` class name on it and thus including its own columns declaration.

 ### Disclaimer